harshitkapoor03/path-controller/README.md

 overhead buys nothing.
 A single node with five clean internal modules gives the same separation of concerns with none of the coordination cost.

-This changes on a real robot — see the *Extending to a Real Robot* section for how and why the architecture would expand.
+This changes on a real robot, see the *Extending to a Real Robot* section for how and why the architecture would expand.

-### Path Smoothing — Cubic Spline with Chord-Length Parameterisation
+### Path Smoothing : Cubic Spline with Chord-Length Parameterisation

-The smoother fits two independent cubic splines — one for x(t) and one for y(t) — where t is the cumulative arc-length distance along the waypoint polyline (chord-length parameterisation).
+The smoother fits two independent cubic splines : one for x(t) and one for y(t) , where t is the cumulative arc-length distance along the waypoint polyline (chord-length parameterisation).

 The key design decision is chord-length over uniform indexing.
 With uniform